JetBrains/skiko/DEVELOPMENT.md

 - Run iOS on simulator

 ### samples/SkiaMultiplatformSample JVM, Native and JS with skikoCompositeBuild=true
-It means: includeBuild("skiko") with dependency substitution.
-It compiles faster.
+When you add `-DskikoCompositeBuild=true`, Skiko from [sources](https://github.com/JetBrains/skiko/tree/master/skiko) is used (without this property the maven artifact is used).
+Every time you change sources, they are automatically applied when you run `runAwt runNative jsBrowserDevelopmentRun`.

-If page in browser will be empty, try to reload it.
+If the page in the browser is empty, try to reload it.
 ```bash
 ./gradlew publishAllSkikoJvmRuntimeToMavenLocal publishSkikoWasmRuntimePublicationToMavenLocal -p skiko -Pskiko.native.enabled=true -Pskiko.wasm.enabled=true &&\
 ./gradlew runAwt runNative jsBrowserDevelopmentRun -p samples/SkiaMultiplatformSample -Pskiko.native.enabled=true -Pskiko.wasm.enabled=true -DskikoCompositeBuild=true -Pskiko.version=0.0.0-SNAPSHOT